 The easiest way to prevent computer overheating and to keep your PC cool is to give a little breathing room by removing any obstacles to air flow.

 To improve air flow there should be 2-3 inches wide space around your computer.
 Specially take notice of the back side and make sure there’s nothing sitting at back to block air.
 You can also place external computer fan to provide more air flow in system.

-In case, your computer is inside desk then make sure the door isn’t closed all the time.
-Because Cool air enters from the front and sometimes from the sides of the case.
-If the door is closed all day, hot air tends to recycle inside the desk, getting hotter and hotter the longer the computer is running
+In case, your computer is kept inside desk then make sure the door isn’t closed all the time.
+Because cool air enters from the front and sometimes from the sides of the case.
+If the door is closed all day, hot air tends to recycle inside the desk, getting hotter and hotter the longer the computer is running causing computer overheating.

 Clean Your Computer

-The fans inside computer helps it to keep cool but sometimes fans gets sluggish.
+The fans inside computer helps it to keep cool and prevent CPU overheating but sometimes fans gets sluggish.
 Do you know what causes fan to slows down and then eventually makes it stop?
 Dirt, dust, debris and pet hairs- etc. clogs up vents and fans and traps hot air resulting computer overheating.
-No matter how modern or spacious the case is, the dust always finds a way into your computer and much of it gets stuck in the several fans making computer fan loud and noisy.
+No matter how modern or spacious the PC case is, the dust always finds a way into your computer and much of it gets stuck in the several fans making computer fan loud and noisy.

-To prevent computer overheating it’s best to regularly clean PC parts, you’ll need a can of compressed air, a microfiber cloth, 99% isopropyl alcohol.
-Now open your computer and clean each and every fan in your PC, this includes your CPU fan, external fans, and your power supply fan.
+To prevent computer overheating it’s best to regularly clean PC parts.
+For that you’ll need a can of compressed air, a microfiber cloth, 99% isopropyl alcohol.
+Now open your computer and clean each and every fan in your PC.
+It includes your CPU fan, external fans, and your power supply fan.
 Blast them with a can of compressed air to get rid of dust, and clean the blades with alcohol socked cloth.

 Set Higher Fan Speeds